aric49/kolla-predeployment/README.md

   - Testing simple things such as Internet connectivity and apt-repositories and reachability prior to running the `kolla-ansible deploy`

 _NOTE:_ This does not attempt to replace the `kolla-ansible bootstrap` function, but intended to run prior to the bootstrap process.
 This is simply some helpful hacks I ran across while deploying OpenStack Kolla.
 Enjoy!

+## How to Use:

+Simply run this playbook against your infrastructure like you would any other playbook.
+Be sure to supply `user` parameters in the playbook itself if you plan on creating user accounts prior to the kolla-deployment

+`ansible-playbook kolla-predeployment.yml -i yourinventory.ini`